Dinosaur Park Visitor’s Guide: Visit this FREE Hidden Gem on Western Michigan University’s Campus

 Dinosaur Park is Still Evolving

-Although dinosaurs are extinct, this park is still undergoing its own evolution.
+Although dinosaurs are extinct, this park continues to evolve.

 While the pandemic slowed its initial momentum, Western Michigan’s Department of Geological and Environmental Sciences continues expanding Dinosaur Park.